First enrollment planned for the Fall of 2022.

 The Phoenix program will build upon the Omaha program’s long history of excellence in Doctor of Physical Therapy education.

-The Phoenix program will incorporate Ignation values.
+The Phoenix program will incorporate Ignatian values.
 The curriculum will be both learner and patient centered; it will include authentic learning experiences, promote adaptive learning, and strong clinical reasoning.
 In addition, interprofessional collaborative practice and innovation will be a focus.

 The program will be a part of the Creighton University Arizona Health Education Alliance with close relationships to Dignity St. Joseph’s Hospital and Medical Center, Valleywise Health, and District Medical Group, Inc.